VeronikaRuliskova/help/docs/send-bulk-sms-different-text.md

 **Example request:**
 `action=sendsmsall2&username=testuser&password=test123&number=420606123456;420607123456&data0=Hello1&data1=Hello2`

-Response to this command is same as in [SMS command 1](send-sms-command-1.md#send-sms-command-1--same-text-to-one-or-more-numbers)
+Response to this command is the same as in [“sendsmsall” action] for Bulk SMS with same text (send-bulk-sms-same-text.md#sendsmsall-action)